psychemedia/sin-eater-resources/src/wip/Small Wonders - atwood.md

 "He wasn't happy," she says.
 "I could tell.
 We were still very close, you know."

-What she wants me to infer is that he jumped. ''He seemed all right to me," I say.
+What she wants me to infer is that he jumped.
+"He seemed all right to me," I say.

 "He was good at keeping up a front," she says.
 She takes a breath, she's about to confide in me, but whatever these revelations are [ don't want to hear them.
 I want Joseph to remain as he appeared: solid, capable, wise, and sane.
 I do not need his darkness.